reinterpretcat/vrp/docs/src/examples/pragmatic/basics/break.md

 </p></details>

-## Required break
+## Required break (experimental)

-This example demonstrates how to use required vehicle break which has to be scheduled during travel between two stops.
+This example demonstrates how to use required vehicle break which has to be scheduled at specific time during travel between two stops.

 <details>
     <summary>Problem</summary><p>